New Brunswick monitoring more than 40 cases of unknown neurological disease | CBC News

 Symptoms health professionals will watch out for include changes in behaviour, sleep disturbances, unexplained pain, visual hallucinations, co-ordination problems and severe muscle and brain atrophy.

-Symptoms progress over a period of 18 to 36 months after exposure.
+Symptoms progress over a period of 18 to 36 months, according to Marrero.

 Russell said she is monitoring the situation closely, and that further research is needed to understand the "common links" that could be causing the disease.